When Data-Free Beats the Gold Standard

 What This Means for Practitioners

-The cost savings are a bonus on top of superior quality.
+The cost savings are a bonus on top of better quality.
 No GPU required for quantization.
 No calibration dataset to curate and validate.
 No iteration on calibration hyperparameters.
 No risk of distribution mismatch between calibration and deployment.
 The entire quantization process runs on CPU in under an hour.

 The Broader Implication

-Sometimes, the best information is no information at all, when the alternative is constrained information that limits your optimization space.
+Sometimes the best information is no information at all, when the alternative is constrained information that limits your optimization space.

 GPTQ baselines from published 4-bit quantization with group size 128, calibration on C4 dataset (128 samples, 2048 sequence length).
 RAM results from budget-constrained quality-optimisation allocation with per-tensor (bits, group size) optimization.
 All perplexity evaluations on WikiText-2 test split. †Mixtral GPTQ size reflects standard 4-bit g128 quantization of the full model.
 The full RAM pipeline is open source at github.com/baa-ai/RAM.